 A bucket list destination, Finnish Lapland is truly one of the most magical places to visit.
-Although Northern Finland can bring below zero temperatures and very little sunlight, depending on the time of year, the snow-covered trees, festive lights, real-life reindeer, and warm fires all make for a uniquely cozy experience.
+Although Northern Finland can bring below zero temperatures and very little sunlight in the winter, the snow-covered trees, festive lights, real-life reindeer, and warm fires all make for a uniquely cozy experience.
 Finnish Lapland is located in the northern part of the country of Finland.
 While it can certainly be tough to get to from the United States, Finnish Lapland is worth the trip.
-Not only will you get to check off a bucket list destination, but there are also a number of incredible bucket list moments you can experience while in Finnish Lapland.
+Not only will you get to check off a bucket list destination, but there are incredible Finnish Lapland bucket list moments you can experience on your trip.

 The Best Way to Get to Finnish Lapland

 First, let’s go over how to actually get to Finnish Lapland from the United States.
 You can certainly plug in your departure city and arrival city (Rovaniemi, Finland).
 However, you will end up spending way more money than necessary.
 Instead, I recommend booking a roundtrip flight to London Gatwick and then a separate flight from London Gatwick to Rovaniemi, Finland.
 Due to the timing of London to Rovaniemi flights, you will have to spend one night in London.
 Flights typically take-off from London Gatwick at 6am and land in Rovaniemi at 11am.
 Note it’s only a 3-hour flight but there is a time zone change!

 Most flights from the United States to London are overnight, which can be tough if you aren’t great at sleeping on a plane.
 The benefit of booking a red-eye, though, is you can land in London early the next morning and have the entire day to explore.